Ugochukwuodinaka/Supermarket-Store-Branches-Analysis/README.md

 <br />

 ### Methodology (Python):
-- Conduct descriptive analytics to summarize and visualize branch performance metrics, including sales trends over time, geographic distribution of customers, popular products, and peak shopping hours.
+- Conduct descriptive analysis to summarize and visualize branch performance metrics, including sales trends over time, geographic distribution of customers, popular products, and peak shopping hours.

 - Perform exploratory data analysis (EDA) to identify correlations, outliers, and patterns in the data, using techniques such as clustering, factor analysis, and association rule mining.
 <br />